vinayhegde1990/devops-notes/docs/source/DNS.rst

 DNS
 ************

-*This section covers the basics of how DNS works*
+*Some useful links to cover the basics of DNS*

 ########
 Concepts